 - Documentation of breast temperature and Thermobiological (TH) classification

-- Monitoring of physiologic responses of breast tissue
+- Monitoring of the physiologic state and physiologic responses of breast tissue

 - Adjunctive monitoring of breast temperature and vascular patterning in the presence of:

-- Adjunctive information for other structural breast imaging studies such as Mammography, Ultrasound or MRI
+- Adjunctive information for other structural breast imaging studies such as Mammography, Ultrasound, CT or MRI

 - Adjunctive monitoring of breast temperature and vascular patterning in conjunction with or in the absence of other interventions (including, but not limited to radiation and chemotherapy)